Where Do I Start?Nov 16, 2023

 Once a church leader is convinced that developing infrastructure is fundamentally important to growth, the next step is getting it done.
 Here is where the real work begins.
 Also, many in church leadership roles are not gifted such that they’re excited about documenting processes, writing procedures, or establishing and documenting policies.
 In fact, they pretty much hate that kind of stuff!

 The next step is to identify what I call “pain points.”
 What recurring activity or area of ministry is causing you the most pain?
 What keeps you up at night?
 In every church, something isn’t going the way you want.
 These issues or “processes needing improvement” should be listed and prioritized.
 From there, you work on the highest priority first and continue down the list.
-Keep the list active by continuing to add items as they come up and re-prioritize if needed.
+Keep the list active by adding items as they come up and re-prioritize if needed.
 And then continue to work on the highest priority first.

-A simple example came from many years ago when we saw an upward trend in the number of requests for a pastor to perform a wedding.
+A simple example came from many years ago when the church I served saw an upward trend in the number of requests for a pastor to perform a wedding.
 Responding to the requests and making decisions about which we would say “yes” to and which we would say “no” to became a real “pain.”
 Also, we recognized that we needed to decide what we would require from a couple asking one of our pastors to do their ceremony.
 What did we do?
 We met as a team, discussed how we wanted to proceed, and wrote a Wedding Operating Procedure.